-The last, but a brilliant concept by Nordstrom, is the Nordstrom Local Store.
-You can’t quite call it a store, it’s more of a service center where customers can pick-up and drop-off items, and get them tailored.
-The brand has truly made sure that their customers are guaranteed quality service and a seamless retail experience.
+The last, but brilliant concept by Nordstrom, is the Nordstrom Local Store.
+You can’t quite call it a store, it’s more of a service center where customers can pick up and drop off items, and get them tailored.
+The brand has truly made sure that its customers are guaranteed quality service and a seamless retail experience.
 Nordstrom isn’t the only one though.
 Next, let’s take a look at Nike’s House of Innovation.

 Nike – The Flagship Stores

 Nike has two flagship stores, one in New York, the other in Shanghai.
 These stores are designed, unlike any other Nike outlets.
 At the store, customers are first intrigued by the Nike Arena section, a customization room where one can modify the artistic features of a shoe.
 They then come across the Beacon, a large structure with screens featuring the latest products worn by athletes.
 From here, customers can go to the bottom floor where they can check out and try on shoes and apparel.
 It doesn’t end here though.
 The five-story outlet also has a section to customize apparel and an area where they can see all the latest shoe collections along with prototypes of

 LeBron James’ latest shoes.
 The brand is offering customers a whole-rounded experience.